mEET yOUR PROVIDERS

 Lynne Yancey, MD (Level II)

 Lynne Yancey, MD, Workwell’s Assistant Chief Medical Officer, is a board-certified emergency physician and DOWC Level II-certified occupational physician.
 She joined our team with 28 years of clinical, teaching, and management experience in academic, military, and private practice environments.
 Dr. Yancey has published extensively, has developed medical curricula in emergency medicine and interprofessional care, and has presented locally, nationally, and internationally.
 She enjoys hiking and travel, as well as singing with a local women’s ensemble.

 Robert Watson has been practicing occupational medicine in Colorado since the mid 1990s, although his career path has taken him to such places as Tanzania and Doha, Qatar.
+He holds a master's in Public Health from the Medical College of Wisconsin and obtained his doctorate from the University of Washington School of Medicine.
 Dr. Watson is board certified in preventive medicine and occupational & environmental medicine.

 Jocelyn Cavender, PA-C

 Jocelyn started her medical career as an EMT while getting her bachelor’s degree in Medical Biology prior to obtaining her master’s degree as a Physician Assistant.
 She has worked in a variety of environments, including serving as a Department of Defense contractor in Afghanistan.
 Jocelyn has been specifically treating occupational medicine patients for over five years.
 Her passion is ensuring her patients feel like family.
 While going to the Maldives is on her bucket list, she says anywhere with her kid is her favorite place to be.

 Lora Mozer, PT